lamba92/prolog-project/README.md

 - `iterative_deepening.pl` implements an iterative deepening search exploiting the innate Prolog's depth search inside the space of possibile variables unifications.
 The code is preatty self explanatory.

-- `AStar.pl` implements the heuristic driven search algorithm A*. the basic data structure is the predicate `node/4`.
+- `AStar.pl` implements the heuristic driven search algorithm A*.
+The basic data structure is the predicate `node/4`.
 The algorithm is implemented by 3 predicates:
   - `aStar/1`: allows to start the serch and fill the only parameter with a list of moves to reach the solution.
   - `star/3`: the predicates that implements the search; it has 3 parameters, the first is a list of the frontier nodes, the second is a list of already visited ones, while the third is a list of actions that represent the solution.
-  - `generateSons/4`: allow to generate the children of a given node, checking all the allowed actions in that node.
+  - `generateSons/4`: allows to generate the children of a given node, checking all the allowed actions in that node.

-- `IDAStar.pl` implements the heuristic driven search algorithm IDA*. the basic data structure is the predicate `node/5` (it has been added the deapth of the node).
+- `IDAStar.pl` implements the heuristic driven search algorithm IDA*.
+The basic data structure is the predicate `node/5` (it has been added the deapth of the node).
 The algorithm is implemented by 3 predicates:
   - `idaStar/1`: allows to start the serch and fill the only parameter with a list of moves to reach the solution.
   - `ida/4`: the predicates that implements the search; it has 4 parameters, the first is a list of the frontier nodes, the second is a list of already visited ones, the third is the maxium depth allowed for the serach, while the fourth is a list of actions that represent the solution.
   - `generateSons/5`: allow to generate the children of a given node, checking all the allowed actions in that node.